awsdocs/amazon-ec2-user-guide/doc_source/using-instance-addressing.md

 ## Elastic IP addresses \(IPv4\)<a name="ip-addressing-eips"></a>

 An Elastic IP address is a public IPv4 address that you can allocate to your account\.
-You can associate it to and from instances as you require, and it's allocated to your account until you choose to release it\.
+You can associate it to and disassociate it from instances as you require\.
+It's allocated to your account until you choose to release it\.
 For more information about Elastic IP addresses and how to use them, see [Elastic IP addresses](elastic-ip-addresses-eip.md)\.

 We do not support Elastic IP addresses for IPv6\.